SACGF/variantgrid_admin_docs/sequencing/sequencing_scans.md

 To check if a scan is running, see the [Server Status](../admin/server_status.md) page

+## What gets searched

+To find the various file types, we run a bunch of [scripts](https://github.com/SACGF/variantgrid/tree/vg3_sapath_prod/seqauto/scripts/tau) that produce a text file listing the filenames

+The scan starts at /tau/data/clinical_hg38.
+If a top level directory here contains ".variantgrid_skip_flowcell" - all subdirectories are skipped

+If a flowcell has ".variantgrid_skip_flowcell" in it, it is skipped (and all FastQ/BAM/VCF etc inside it)

 ## Task / Queues

 Scans can be triggered manually by clicking the "Scan Disk for Sequencing Data" button, or run on a schedule (see below)

 In both cases, a job is added to the *seqauto_single_worker* queue.
 There is only 1 worker for this queue, to ensure scans don't interfere with each other.

-If an auto scan is running, and you hit the "Scan" button, it'll trigger 2 manual scans once the auto scan is complete
+If an auto scan is running, and you hit the "Scan" button, it'll add the scan onto the queue so a 2nd scan will run once the auto scan is complete

 ## Task / Queues

-Scanning is done as a [Celery](https://docs.celeryq.dev/en/stable/) task:
+Scanning is done as a [Celery](https://docs.celeryq.dev/en/stable/) task ```seqauto.tasks.scan_run_jobs.scan_run_jobs```

-    seqauto.tasks.scan_run_jobs.scan_run_jobs

 You can see whether this is running and has any jobs on the [Server Status](../admin/server_status.md) page